menu

 Demographics

-The population of Eaton is very well educated relative to most cities and towns in the nation, where the average community has 21.84% of its adult population holding a 4-year degree or higher: 39.61% of adults in Eaton have a bachelor's degree or even advanced degree.
+The citizens of Eaton are very well educated compared to the average community in the nation: 39.61% of adults in Eaton have a bachelor's degree or even advanced degree.

 Eaton is a very ethnically-diverse town.
 The people who call Eaton home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Eaton residents report their race to be White, followed by Asian.
 Eaton also has a sizeable Hispanic population (people of Hispanic origin can be of any race).
 People of Hispanic or Latino origin account for 23.65% of the town’s residents.
 Important ancestries of people in Eaton include German, English, Irish, Italian, and Swedish.